 That comes off the top of our monthly budget, without compromise.
 I’d rather cut back on food spending and eat beans all day than give less than we feel God calling us to give.
 This is saying something because well, just think what it would be like at our house if we ate beans all day.

 Look at me – beginning and ending my post by talking about coffee.
 While we rarely buy coffee at a shop, I really do love good quality coffee at home.
 Folgers just doesn’t cut it, bless its heart.
-I like buying coffee beans from a gal in Haiti to help support her work with boys on the street.
-Or I buy this one – so yum.
+I simply buy higher-quality coffee in bulk at Sam’s or Costco and as I shared above, cost is still super low per cup!

 I’d love to hear ways you save and ways you splurge.
 Share your ideas and what works for your family!

 - How to Save Money on Meat

 - Ten Easy Food Items You Can Make at Home to Save Money